KruglovDA/-3278-3246_HW/README.md

 # GB_TestRePo
-A special depository for learning how to work with Git
+A special depository for learning how to work with Git.